missingfaktor/akar/TUTORIAL.md

 Sweet!

 Let's try and define another common pattern matching feature: **Binding**.
-In pattern matching, you can bind values to names, that are available in a certain scope.
+In pattern matching, you can bind values to names, that will be made available in a certain scope.

 This happens in two parts.
 First, you must define a function that emits its arguments as-is, indiscriminately.
 Akar defines such a function for you.
 It's called `!bind`.